-Security is important in all aspects of life - driving in a car, flying in a plane, uploading content to social media.
+Security is important in all aspects of life - driving in a car, flying in a plane, and uploading content to social media.
 The same is the case for your sensor data being sent to Ubidots.
-Ubidots is a streamlined platform designed for ease-of-use and quick deployment with security best practices built in along the way.
+Ubidots is a streamlined platform designed for ease of use and quick deployment with security best practices built along the way.
 For added layers of security, we recommend using your own firmware while utilizing Ubidots libraries for reference.
 Below you will find some of Ubidots API best practices and some preventative measures you can take to keep your data yours.

 API Best Practices

 HTTPS involves the use of an SSL certificate - "SSL" stands for secure sockets layer -which creates a secure encrypted connection between our servers and your devices.
 HTTPS helps us guarantee confidentiality, authenticity, and integrity.

 To activate your SSL certificate, please see your Ubidots accounts and request the SSL for free and Ubidots will reply within 48 hours updating you on the activation of HTTPS in your application.
 Click here to learn more about how to request your application's SSL certificate.

 Ubidots supports the MQTT protocol, a lightweight publish/subscribe messaging transport optimized for IoT that supports TLS encryption.
 TLS (Transport Layer Security) provides a secure communication channel between a client and a server.
 Just like SSL, TLS is a cryptographic protocol that uses a handshake mechanism to create a secure connection between the client and the server.
 After the handshake is completed, encrypted communication between client and server is established and no attacker could understand the content of the communication.

 Unlike traditional server-based authentication, where a username and password need to be sent in every request (constantly exposing them to potential attackers), token-based authentication assigns a signed token after the first request, which can then be used for subsequent requests.
 This is how the token-based authentication takes place:

 A Client requests a security token using an API Key